vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - **Antivirus exclusions**: Apply to on-demand scans, real-time protection (RTP), and behavior monitoring (BM).
 - **Global exclusions**: Apply to real-time protection (RTP), behavior monitoring (BM), and endpoint detection and response (EDR), stopping all associated antivirus detections and EDR alerts.

-For more information, see the [Microsoft Defender for Endpoint on Linux documentation](/defender-endpoint/linux-exclusions)
+For more information, see [Configure and validate exclusions for Microsoft Defender for Endpoint on Linux](linux-exclusions.md).

 #### Exclusions on Windows